 I think by now you may have realised that if nothing else it will be a much easier experience to use a mortgage advisor than it can be to try and find your own mortgage deal.
 In the modern world, people want convenience.
 People generally want an easier life where possible.
 Using a mortgage broker should help this.
 You will still need to provide a broker with the relevant documents such as ID, income verification, bank statements.
 However, your advisor will then take care of the whole process, finding the best deal for you, completing the decision in principle and the full mortgage application in it’s entirety.
 Dealing with any queries from the mortgage underwriter, and managing the application through to mortgage offer.

 That said, even when using a mortgage broker it may not always be plain sailing.
 Again, this reverts back to how complex the case is.
-Are you trying to borrow the maximum to afford the house of your dreams.
-Perhaps there have been some defaults or CCJs in the past, maybe for a employed person your company profit has declined.
+Are you trying to borrow the maximum to afford the house of your dreams?
+Perhaps there have been some defaults or CCJs in the past, maybe for an employed person, your company profit has declined.
 These are the kind of scenarios that may always present a few obstacles along the way.
-That said, a good mortgage broker will be able to navigate any hurdles and get your the the finish line.
+That said, a good mortgage broker will be able to navigate any hurdles and get you to the finish line.
 They take care of everything.
-Trying to do that on your own may not be for the faint hearted!
+Trying to do that on your own may not be for the faint-hearted!

 Intermediary exclusive mortgage deals

 Reason number 4 why you should use a mortgage broker is the intermediary exclusive deals.
 There are mortgage providers out there that only work with mortgage intermediaries.
 This means there are mortgage products available that you simply would not have access to if you tried to find a new mortgage deal yourself online.
 Accord Mortgages for example are an intermediary exclusive lender and they are often a great choice for a client that may be struggling to get a mortgage elsewhere for a variety of reasons.